Melatonin Supplements Review

 Melatonin may also help with sleep problem in people withdrawing from sleeping medications.
 It has been shown to improve sleep in people with diabetes, schizophrenia, Alzheimer's disease, Parkinson's disease, and in those who are hospitalized.

-Some benefit has been seen in sleep disorders relating to blindness, delayed sleep phase syndrome (DSPS, a condition in which people cannot fall asleep until early morning), and delayed weekend sleep pattern (difficulty falling asleep Sunday night after staying up late Friday and Saturday night).
+Some benefit has been seen in sleep disorders relating to blindness and delayed weekend sleep pattern (difficulty falling asleep Sunday night after staying up late Friday and Saturday night).

 Inconsistent evidence suggests that it may aid sleep in jet travelers who have crossed several time zones.
 Results have not been impressive in treatment of sleep disorders related to shift work, general insomnia for adults, or insomnia in seniors.